fenago/puppet-course/quickstart/md/Lab_4.md

 numbers.
 Access permissions are in fact based on the uid and not the username.

-#### Note

-Why set the `uid` attribute?
-Often, when creating users manually, we don\'t specify a uid, so the system will assign one automatically.
-The problem with this is that if you create the same user (`hsing-hui`, for example) on three different nodes, you may end up with three different uids.
-This would be fine as long as you have never shared files between nodes, or copied data from one place to another.
-But in fact, this happens all the time, so it\'s important to make sure that a given user\'s uid is the same across all the nodes in your infrastructure.
-That\'s why we specify the `uid` attribute in the Puppet manifest.

 The `home` attribute sets the user\'s home directory (this